TrishnaSaikia/BP-rPPG-ALIVE/README.md

 ALIVE uses two networks:

 - `N_PPG`: a teacher network trained using 4-second contact PPG signals to estimate blood pressure.
 - `N_rPPG`: a student network that estimates blood pressure from facial videos.
-During training, it learns with guidance from the synchronized PPG teacher.
+During training, it learns with guidance from the PPG network.

 During student training, the teacher network remains frozen.
 It extracts the PPG feature `F_p`, while the student network extracts the rPPG feature `F_r`.
 The student is trained using: